Q&A with Dr. Neil Wagle

 Dr. Wagle is our Associate Chief Medical Officer here at Devoted Health.
 He’s also a doctor at Brigham and Women’s Hospital in Boston and on the faculty at Harvard Medical School.

-In Florida, summer storms mean power outages — and that could mean no AC for a few hours (or more).
+Summer storms in Florida means power outages — and that could mean no AC for a few hours (or more).
 We talked to Dr. Wagle to get some tips on how to stay cool — and healthy — until your power’s back and your AC’s humming.

 People in Florida really worry about losing their air conditioning.